adepoju-oluwatobi/printf/README.md

 13. Print is the sharpest and the strongest weapon of our party
 Handle the following custom conversion specifier:

-14. The flood of print has turned reading into a process of gulping rather than savo ring
-Handle the following custom conversion specifier:
+14. The flood of print has turned reading into a process of gulping rather than savoring                                                                    Handle the following custom conversion specifier:

-15. *
-All the above options work well together.
+15. * All the above options work well together.